ewangclarkson/africa-superapp/compliance-library/README.md

  Note:
    - Provide the kafka_brokers environment variables as a comma separated list if many
    - To define a different logging level visit the winston-elasticsearch package docs for compliant options
+   - If you want to use the cloudId instead of the node url, provide the cloudId and omit the node url in elastic search and vice versa
-   - You may omit environment variables that do not apply for your specific use
+   - You may omit environment variables that do not apply for your specific use.
    - Remember to enter the values for the environment variables in the opposite side of the equal to sign.The configurations setting approach above is for typical Linux/Mac environment, refer to the internet on how to set configuration variables for windows environment

 ### Database and binding initialization